tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 to perform private key operation)
  * signature scheme

-The API returns the exported authentiator as output.
+The API returns the exported authenticator as output.

 Given an established connection and an exported authenticator message, the application SHOULD be able to call a "validate" API that takes an exported